-As of September 30, 2023, we had approximately \$118 million in long-term debt outstanding, a portion of which will be repaid with the proceeds of this offering.
+As of September 30, 2023, we had approximately \$118 million in long-term debt outstanding.
 The notes will be effectively subordinated to all of our future secured indebtedness to the extent of the value of our assets securing such indebtedness.
 Our subsidiaries are separate and distinct legal entities and have no obligation to pay any amounts due on the notes or to provide us with funds to pay our obligations, whether by dividends, distributions, loans or other payments.